uploadcare/uploadcare-ios/README.markdown

         // handle error
     }
 }];
 ```

-Then, present it with `presentFrom:` method:
+Then, present it with the `presentFrom:` method,

 ```objc
 [menu presentFrom:self];